nniccolb/DjangoApp/README.md

   Registered users can also check their profile, where the user can see a list of developed and bought games.

   To test the highscore functionality, checkout the ball game under action games.
-Our other game, Sun Jump, doesn't have the Javascript score feature implemented.

   If user is a developer, a game can be added from nav-button in top-right corner "Add game".
 It opens a form for the developer to enter specific details about the game.